prody/ProDy-website/tutorials/insty_tutorial/intro.rst

 ===============================================================================

-This tutorial shows how to predict and display the interactions within protein structure, protein-protein, and protein-ligand structure, using the coordinates or trajectories (dcd files).
+This tutorial shows how to predict and display the interactions within protein structure using the coordinates (single PDB) or ensemble of conformations (multi-model PDB or dcd file gerenarted by NAMD program).

-This module can be successfully used to study the distribution of different types of interactions (hydrogen bonds, salt bridges, repulsive ionic bindnig, pi-cation, pi-stacking, and hydrophobic) within protein structure for a single PDB file as well as for the trajectory.
-It may help to distinguish the difference between protein wt and mutant, stability of protein interactions in the course of the simulation, and to indentify regions or simply residues which residues that are privileged to create a larger number of potential interactions or energetically more stable.
+This module can be successfully used to study the distribution of different types of interactions (hydrogen bonds, salt bridges, repulsive ionic bindnig, pi-cation, pi-stacking, hydrophobic and disulfide bonds) within protein structure.
+It may help to distinguish the difference between protein wt and mutant, indentify regions or simply residues which are privileged to create a larger number of potential interactions in single PDB, ensemble PDB (NMR data) or during the simulation.

 Required Programs